Monroe County Health Department

 - Children's Special Health Care Services (CSHCS)

 Appointment needed for Maternal and Child Health Services

 - Family Planning

 - Sexually Transmitted Disease

 - Communicable Disease

-- Others such as pregnancy testing and blood pressure checks
+- As well as pregnancy testing and blood pressure checks

 - Food Service Inspection

 - Solid Waste Management